BuyanovMax/banking-app-aston/README.md

 # Banking-app-aston

-Application allows to manage bank accounts (create account, deposit/withdraw/transfer funds) via validated REST requests.
+Application allows to manage bank accounts.
 Pin-codes are hashed before being put in the database.

 ## Technologies (17 in total)